 \subsubsection{Prior distributions}

 As far as prior distributions go, we proceed as we did in the linear model.
-However, following the advice in \citet{gelman2008weakly} and \citet{ghosh2018use} we do change the prior of the coefficients \(\beta_j\) and the constant \(\alpha_0\), since their interpretation is different now:
+However, following the advice in \citet{gelman2008weakly} and \citet{ghosh2018use}, we do change the prior of the coefficients \(\beta_j\) and the constant term \(\alpha\), since their interpretation is different now:

-The scaled Student's \(t\) and Cauchy distributions represent a robust and weakly informative prior that provides shrinkage and can handle the case of separation in logistic regression.
+The scaled Student's \(t\) and Cauchy distributions represent robust and weakly informative priors that provide shrinkage and can handle the case of separation in logistic regression.
 The specific values of the parameters have been chosen via experimentation following the initial recommendations in \citet{ghosh2018use}, which also establishes the need to scale the regressors to have mean 0 and standard deviation 0.5.
-Lastly, note that in this case the nuisance parameter \(\sigma^2\) does not appear.
+Note that in this case the nuisance parameter \(\sigma^2\) does not appear in the model.